 Unlike other organizations that are using voice biometrics solely for password resets, the financial services organization has recognized the value that an expanded solution can have integrating with its existing technology on security, cost savings, and productivity.
 The lessons from this company showcase how an enhanced approach can lead to greater efficiencies across the business and become a real game-changer for the organization.
 As the company continues to leverage the voice biometrics solution from Core Security, which is considered a leader in identity governance and access management, it will continue to embrace leading-edge solutions and enable the company to operate at an even higher level of operational efficiency.

-Want to know how much your organization could save by implementing a more effective password management solution?
 Many organizations that use self-service options typically reduce helpdesk call volume by 30 to 60 percent.
-If you are ready to empower users, improve internal customer satisfaction, and increase overall productivity, then take a moment to calculate your savings with our free savings calculator.
+If you are ready to empower users, improve internal customer satisfaction, and increase overall productivity, then explore Core Security's voice biometric solution today.